Large global solutions for nonlinear Schr\"odinger equations I, mass-subcritical cases: Preliminary

 Then for any $t_0\in I$, any pairs $(q_j,r_j), j=1,2$ satisfying

 the following estimates hold,

 \end{lem}

-We also need the special Strichartz estimates for radial data, which was firstly proved by Shao \cite{Shao}, and then developed in \cite{CL,GW}. \begin{lem}[Radial Strichartz estimates] Let $g\in L^2(\R^d)$ be a radial function, $k$ be an integer, then for any triple $(q,r,\gamma)$ satisfying
+We also need the special Strichartz estimates for radial data, which was firstly proved by Shao \cite{Shao}, and then developed in \cite{CL,GW}. \begin{lem}[Radial Strichartz estimates] Let $g\in L^2(\R^d)$ be a radial function, then for any triple $(q,r,\gamma)$ satisfying

 we have that